UNIT-Electronics/CH55x_SDCC_Doc/src/source/install_windows.rst

-Environment for CH55x with SDCC and Windows
+CH55x with SDCC and Windows
 ===================================

 Compiler Installation